duke24k/self-driving-car-nd/p6/README.md

 This project fuses the position and velocity measurements of obstacles from rader and lasar measurements to track the obstacles through time.
-It uses linear motion model.

 [//]: # (Image References)